Lifting scheme: Definition

 Obviously, these mappings cannot be any functions.
 In order to guarantee the invertibility of the scheme itself, all mappings involved in the transform must be invertible.
 In case that mappings arise and arrive on finite sets (discrete bounded value signals), this condition is equivalent to saying that mappings are injective (one-to-one).
 Moreover, if a mapping goes from one set to a set of the same cardinality, it should be bijective.

 In the generalized lifting scheme the addition/subtraction restriction is avoided by including this step in the mapping.
 In this way the classical lifting scheme is generalized.

 Design

 Some designs have been developed for the prediction-step mapping.
 The update-step design has not been considered as thoroughly, because it remains to be answered how exactly the update step is useful.
 The main application of this technique is image compression.
-There some interesting references such as, and.